Story by Liam Slade / Posted Apr 24, 2020

 Stephen shrugged, “Yeah, I get that a lot.”

-She stood up and smoothed out her skirt.
-“Have a good night,” she said awkwardly – straights never knew what was appropriate to say to aman like Stephen.
+She stood up and smoothed out her dress.
+“Have a good night,” she said awkwardly – straights never knew what was appropriate to say to the destitute.

 She walked off in one direction and he went the other, back to his makeshift bed.
 But he couldn’t settle down.
-There was a vending machine around the corner, accessible all night, where he could get a bag of pretzels, and he was suddenly craving.
+There was a vending machine around the corner where he could get a bag of pretzels, and he was suddenly craving.
 Between this quarter and what he had left in his cup, he had enough.

 So he went and slid the coins in one by one.